chandanhpcic/docs/source/development/frontend/models_fieldtypes.rst

 Creating Models / Field types
 =================================

-OPNsense comes with a collection of standard field types, which can be used to perform standard field type validations.
+Reticen8 comes with a collection of standard field types, which can be used to perform standard field type validations.
-These field types can be found in `/usr/local/opnsense/mvc/app/models/OPNsense/Base/FieldTypes/ <https://github.com/opnsense/core/tree/master/src/opnsense/mvc/app/models/OPNsense/Base/FieldTypes>`__ and usually decent from the `BaseField` type.
+These field types can be found in `/usr/local/reticen8/mvc/app/models/Reticen8/Base/FieldTypes/ <https://github.com/reticen8/core/tree/master/src/reticen8/mvc/app/models/Reticen8/Base/FieldTypes>`__ and usually decent from the `BaseField` type.

 This paragraph aims to provide an overview of the types included by default and their use.